qbisi/notes-for-rockchip-3588/upstream_uboot.md

 This file can be downloaded from [here](https://github.com/radxa/rkbin/blob/master/bin/rk35/rk3588_spl_loader_v1.08.111.bin)

+This file is also added with `git lfs` to our tree, and it's named \
+`rk3588_spl_loader_v1.08.111.bin`

 ### Step 2
 You will need rkdevelopment tool. \
 This tool will interact with the rk3588 SoC using USB in maskrom mode. \
 Debian users can install `rkdeveloptool` from the package repository. \
 A general guide is available here, follow Linux install: \
 https://wiki.radxa.com/Rock5/install/rockchip-flash-tools \
-After this step you should have four files and `rkdeveloptool` installed :
+After this step you should have five files and `rkdeveloptool` installed :

 ```
  -rw-r--r-- 1 eugen eugen  284672 Jan 31 16:05 idbloader.img
  -rw-r--r-- 1 eugen eugen  448960 Jan 31 16:05 rk3588_spl_loader_v1.08.111.bin
  -rw-r--r-- 1 eugen eugen 4194304 Jan 31 16:05 u-boot.itb
  -rw-rw-r-- 1 eugen eugen 9467904 Apr 28 16:59 u-boot-rockchip.bin
+ -rw-rw-r-- 1 eugen eugen 1506816 May 19 12:59 u-boot-rockchip-spi.bin
 ```

-u-boot-rockchip.bin is just a concatenation of idbloader.img and u-boot.itb \
+***u-boot-rockchip.bin*** is just a concatenation of idbloader.img and u-boot.itb \
-at the correct offsets so it can be written in one go.
+at the correct offsets so it can be written in one go, dedicated for eMMC device. \
+***u-boot-rockchip-spi.bin*** is a similar file for SPI flash.

 ### Step 3
 Hold the maskrom button pressed, then power up the board using USB type C \